sethyup/Kyoosh/README.md

-# WADtravels.github.io
+# Kyoosh
-Collaboration repo for our WAD project
+A travel planning site done for a web application development project.